 The climate of the past

-By drilling a hollow tube up to 3,000 metres into the Antarctic ice, scientists can pull out samples of ice known as ice cores that have been buried for thousands of years.
+By drilling a hollow tube thousands of metres into the Antarctic ice, scientists can pull out samples of ice known as ice cores that are layers of ice which have been buried for thousands of years.

-Each layer of an ice core represents a particular point in time.
+Each layer of an ice core represents a particular point in time, just like a time capsule.
 The layers contain pockets of ancient air sealed in tiny bubbles that show different concentrations of gases.
-By studying the archive of gases in the trapped air, scientists can get a very good idea of what the air quality and climate was like up to 900,000 years ago.
+By studying the archive of gases in the trapped air, scientists can get a very good idea of what the air quality and climate was like up 1.5 million years ago.
 They may even find clues about future changes that could affect us all.

 Click here to download a Word file containing the information from the ice cores